Project: Safe as houses - a crime safety education, prevention and community connection campaign

 Attwood House Community Centre continues to be a crime prevention information resource hub for the community.

-If you would like a copy of this campaign material, or to be put in touch with Attwood House Community Centre to help inform your own community safety project, please contact email@example.com
+If you would like a copy of this campaign material, or to be put in touch with Attwood House Community Centre to help inform your own community safety education and awareness project, please contact email@example.com